Kulim Hi-Tech Park

 The Kulim Hi-Tech Park (KHTP; Taman Teknologi Tinggi Kulim) is an industrial park for high technology enterprises located in Kulim District, Kedah, Malaysia.
 It was opened in 1996 and is Malaysia's first high-tech industrial park.

 The park, a key component in the nation's plan to be fully industrialised by 2020, is operated by Kulim Technology Park Corporation Sdn Bhd, a subsidiary of the Kedah State Development Corporation (Perbadanan Kemajuan Negeri Kedah).
 It comprises a total area of 4736 acre and is closely accessible to port via Butterworth-Kulim Expressway (BKE).

-Government
+History

+Kulim high-tech park (KHTP) was opened in 1996 in the Kulim District of Kedah, in order to further expand the electronic industry in Penang.
+By 2011, KHTP had 24 multinational corporations and 37 small-and-medium enterprises.
+KTHP received spillover benefits from the electronics industry in Penang.

 Kulim Hi-Tech Industrial Park Local Authority (Pihak Berkuasa Tempatan Taman Perindustrian Hi-Tech Kulim) is the local authority of Kulim Hi-Tech Park.

+Infrastructure

+KHTP is connected to Butterworth, Seberang Perai, Penang through an expressway.
+It is also located at 26 km away from the Butterworth Container Terminal, and 45 km away from the Penang International Airport at Bayan Lepas, Penang.